triwahyuu/stm32_cmake_example/README.md

 [![Build Status](https://travis-ci.com/triwahyuu/stm32_cmake_example.svg?branch=master)](https://travis-ci.com/triwahyuu/stm32_cmake_example)

 # Example STM32 Project with CMake
 This repository uses NUCLEO-STM32L452RE-P board.
-The [CMake toolchain file](cmake/arm-gcc-toolchain.cmake) is obtained from [`vpetrigo/arm-cmake-toolchains`](https://github.com/vpetrigo/arm-cmake-toolchains)
+The [CMake toolchain file](cmake/arm-gcc-toolchain.cmake) is obtained from [`vpetrigo/arm-cmake-toolchains`](https://github.com/vpetrigo/arm-cmake-toolchains).
+This repository is generated with STM32CubeMX, so you can regenerate the project if you want with `cmake_test.ioc` file.

 ## BUILD
 To build the project don't forget to specify the toolchain in the cmake: